Souptik2001/getting-basic/README.md

 So, now the cat takes input from the stdin and pipes it to the dash which then process it and prints it in the stdout.

 **Note that you might get segmentation fault or illegal instruction error.
-For that you have eto play a bit with the eip value and the nopsled value.**
+For that you have to play a bit with the eip value and the nopsled value.**